risingwavelabs/risingwave/README.md

 ### Your First Query

-To connect to the RisingWave server, you will need to install PostgreSQL terminal (`psql`) in advance.
+To connect to the RisingWave server, you will need to [install PostgreSQL shell](./CONTRIBUTING.md#setting-up-development-environment) (`psql`) in advance.

 ```shell
 # Use psql to connect RisingWave cluster